The Commission funds the Australian Group on Antimicrobial Resistance (AGAR), a component of the

 Laboratories participate in the AGAR surveys by providing laboratory data and isolates to the AGAR coordinating laboratories.
 These AGAR laboratories collate the data, undertake molecular testing on isolates and prepare reports for the following three programs:

-The Commission provides funding to AGAR to conduct surveillance and prepare a report that brings together the key findings of the three sepsis outcome programs, as a means of increasing access to antimicrobial resistance surveillance data to inform response strategies.
-The first of these reports was prepared using analyses of 2015 AGAR data.
+AGAR also prepares reports for the Commission that bring together the key findings of the three sepsis outcome programs, as a means of increasing access to antimicrobial resistance surveillance data to inform response strategies.

 Reports are now available for analyses of 2015 and 2016 AGAR data: